cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/jenkins_groovy.md

 ## Using methods in class constructors

 Simply put, class constructors in Groovy cannot use methods, be it own internal methods, or instantiating other classes and using their methods.
-Anything other than 'simple' variable initialization will result in
+Anything other than 'simple' variable initialization will result in the following:
 ```
 hudson.remoting.ProxyException: com.cloudbees.groovy.cps.impl.CpsCallableInvocation
 ```